-At Rushey Mead Academy, we recognise the importance of building good habits of attendance and support students in doing so.
+At Rushey Mead Academy we recognise the importance of building good habits of attendance and support pupils in doing so.
 One of our basic principles is to celebrate success.
 Good attendance is fundamental to a successful and fulfilling school experience.
-We actively promote 100% attendance for all our students, and we use a variety of weekly, termly, and annual awards to promote good attendance and punctuality.
+We actively promote 100% attendance for all our pupils, and we use a variety of weekly, termly and annual rewards to promote good attendance and punctuality.

 - There is a tutor competition for Attendance, Behaviour and Rewards.
 Each week there is a reward for the highest performing tutor group.
-There is also a prize for the best performing tutor group for each half term. - On occasions, additional attendance incentives are run for individual students, classes, and cohorts to promote strong attendance patterns.
+There is also a prize for the best performing tutor group for each half term. - On occasions, additional attendance incentives are run for individual students, classes, and cohorts to promote strong attendance patterns. - Children with 100% attendance for the whole academic year, receive a special attendance badge for their school lanyard.